Expanding your business

 Analyze data for better forecasting

-Adapting supply to production rates
+Adjust supply to match the production rate

 Quick burger preparation

-Continuous improvement through data and feedback
+Continuously improving through data and feedback

 Measuring the right indicators